-The signature music of The Alloy Orchestra seems to be a surging, symphonic sound, driven by military march-style drumming.
-Another unique technique is the isolation of percussion tones, like chimes, used for both dramatic and humorous effect.
+The signature sound of The Alloy Orchestra seems to be a surging, symphonic sound, driven by military march-style drumming.
+Another unique technique is the isolation of percussion sounds, like chimes, used for both dramatic and humorous effect.
 As the film rolled before the opening credits of The Man with the Movie Camera, the group gave a creative imitation of a scratchy film sound, helping pull the audience into their special world of silent film music.

 At the Redford and Michigan, the silent movie organists have often said that if they are doing their job right, you won’t notice them during the film.
 With the Alloy Orchestra, the opposite effect seems to be intended, with the carefully choreographed movements of the two percussionists amidst their creative variety of instruments.

-Sometimes the actions of the musicians, positioned right in front of the audience, was as fascinating as the action on the screen.
+Sometimes the actions of the musicians, positioned right in front of the audience, is as fascinating as the action on the screen.
 The performers were most prominent at the end of the movie, when the frenetic pace of the edits was matched by the furious movements of the musicians.
 The balcony gave a particularly good view of the orchestra, with its high angle exposure of all the different instruments.

 An irony of hearing The Alloy Orchestra at the DFT is its modern approach to an old film art in a classic theater setting.
 After seeing many traditional, high quality silent film performances involving organ and piano music at the Redford, Michigan and DFT, I’ve tried to pinpoint the Alloy Orchestra’s unique role in the presentation and preservation of silent film.

 They’ve done an outstanding job of introducing many people (including myself) to the live accompaniment of silent movies in theaters, helping lead them to the discovery of the more traditional forms of silent film music.
-Their amplified, rock-flavored sound has helped bring in the young audience that often stays away from the foreign, independent, documentary, and classic sound films shown at the DFT, Michigan, and Redford.
+Their amplified, rock-flavored sound has helped bring in the young audience that often stays away from the foreign, independent, documentary, and classic sound films shown at the DFT.
 And they’ve helped bring back films that might have faded into obscurity, like Victor Sjöström’s The Wind (1928) and Josef von Sternberg’s Underworld (1927).

-The new season has a definite musical theme, with several music-related movies in November, and the launch of a series of opera presentations that includes Puccini’s La Bohème (October 22 and 24), Mozart’s Cosi Fan Tutte (November 26 and 28), and a holiday season showing of Tchaikovsky’s The Nutcracker on December 27 and January 3.
+The new season has a definite musical theme, with several music-related movies in November, and the launch of a series of opera presentations that includes Puccini’s La bohème (October 22 and 24), Mozart’s Cosi Fan Tutte (November 26 and 28), and a holiday season showing of Tchaikovsky’s The Nutcracker on December 27 and January 3.